This Cucumber Onion Salad is an easy and healthy side dish that is perfect for your summer cookout!

 Growing up, we almost always had a cucumber or two in the fridge…but we hardly ever ate cucumbers.
 Why is that?
 Because my Mom loved to make vases out of those cukes.
 Seriously.
 My mother has always been super creative, and at some point she discovered that cucumbers actually make great flower vases.
 I’m not kidding one bit here, folks.
 A cucumber flower vase is a real thing!

 If you think about it, cucumbers are mostly water already, right?
 So the cucumber skin clearly does a good job at holding water.
 So then it’s not a far logic jump to realize that a cucumber vase would also hold water.
 My Mom would just slice off a thin piece of the end of the cucumber so that it would stand upright.
 Then she’d cut the cuke in half and hollow out the middle with a spoon.
 Boom.
 Cucumber flower vase.
 I mean it only holds a single bud, but it works!
 And such was my life growing up.

 Now cucumbers do hold a lot of water (thus the vase thing), so you do need to let this salad sit for a bit for the water to drain out.
-The recipe calls for you to salt the sliced cukes as the salt helps draw more water out.
-But other than that, this Cold Cucumber Salad recipe is an easy one to keep in your back pocket when you need a healthy side dish to go along with your summer grilling recipes.
+The recipe calls for you to salt the sliced cucumbers as that sodium helps draw more water out.
+But other than that, this Cucumber Onion Salad recipe is an easy one to keep in your back pocket when you need a healthy side dish to go along with your summer grilling recipes.

-So next time you’re in the store (or the garden), grab a couple of cucumbers to make this Cold Cucumber Salad.
-And then grab an extra one to make a cucumber vase.
-Cheers, friends!
+So next time you’re shopping for groceries (or the garden), grab a couple of cucumbers to make this Cold Cucumber Salad.
+I hope you enjoy this salad as much as we do!